-The Department of Student Diversity & Multicultural Affairs (SDMA) offers a selection of social justice workshops to assist Loyola University Chicago students in advancing their understanding and learning of systems of power, privilege and oppression to develop the capacity and skills to build a more just and humane world.
+The Center for Diversity and Inclusion (CDI) offers a selection of social justice workshops to assist Loyola University Chicago students in advancing their understanding and learning of systems of power, privilege and oppression to develop the capacity and skills to build a more just and humane world.

 Learn about perspective(s) different from one's own as it relates to privilege and oppression

 Articulate how privileged and oppressed social identities intersect to influence an individual's experiences

 Identify one or more strategies to intervene and disrupt systems of oppression on an individual, organizational or systemic level